Teen fatally shoots a female student and himself at Antioch High School in Nashville, police say

 The 17-year-old shooter, who was also a student at Antioch High School, later shot and killed himself with a handgun, Metro Nashville Police spokesperson Don Aaron said during a news conference.
 Police identified him as Solomon Henderson.

-Police Chief John Drake said the shooter “confronted” a 16-year-old female student in the cafeteria and opened fire, killing her.
-Police identified her as Josselin Corea Escalante.
-Drake said police are looking into a motive and whether the students who were shot were targeted.
+Police Chief John Drake said the shooter “confronted” student Josselin Corea Escalante, 16, in the cafeteria and opened fire, killing her.

-The male student who was wounded suffered a graze, and was treated and released from the hospital, Drake said.
+The wounded student was grazed by a bullet.
+He was treated and released from the hospital, Drake said.
 Another student was taken to a hospital for treatment of a facial injury that happened during a fall, Aaron said.

+Metro Nashville Police, federal and state agencies are examining “very concerning online writings and social media posts connected to 17-year-old Solomon Henderson” as they work to establish a motive, police said in a statement Wednesday evening.

+Investigators at this point have not established a connection between Henderson and the victims, and police said the gunfire may have been random, according to the statement.

-There were two school resource officers in the building when the shooting happened around 11 a.m.
-CDT, Aaron said.
+Two school resource officers were in the building when the shooting happened around 11 a.m., Aaron said.
 They were not in the immediate vicinity of the cafeteria and by the time they got down there the shooting was over and the gunman had killed himself, Aaron said.

-At a family safety center close to a hospital, officials were helping shocked parents to reunite with their children.
+The children were bussed from the school to a medical center where officials helped shocked parents reunite with their children.

 “He was OK and let me know that everything was OK,” Bernard said.